HMRC is going after crypto investors: Act now or pay penalties later!

-After the IRS’ crackdown on crypto tax defaulters, it’s now the turn of UK's tax authority, HMRC.
+After the IRS’ crackdown on crypto tax defaulters, it’s now the turn of the UK's tax authority, HMRC.
 The tax agency is now looking to identify cryptocurrency traders who made gains from crypto trading between 2017-19 but haven’t paid taxes.

 This request for information from crypto exchanges seems to be the next step in a series of carefully planned moves.
 To begin with, HMRC published a paper in December 2018 to clearly define how crypto-assets are taxed.
 This served to clarify a lot of ambiguities with regard to crypto taxation in the UK.